pmp-library/pmp-library/docs/tutorial.md

 ## Iterators and Circulators

-In order to sequentially access mesh entities pmp::SurfaceMesh provides iterators for each entity type, namely pmp::SurfaceMesh::VertexIterator, pmp::SurfaceMesh::HalfedgeIterator, pmp::SurfaceMesh::EdgeIterator, and pmp::SurfaceMesh::FaceIterator.
+In order to sequentially access mesh entities pmp::SurfaceMesh provides iterators for each entity type:

+1. pmp::SurfaceMesh::VertexIterator
+2. pmp::SurfaceMesh::HalfedgeIterator
+3. pmp::SurfaceMesh::EdgeIterator
+4. pmp::SurfaceMesh::FaceIterator

 Similar to iterators, pmp::SurfaceMesh also provides circulators for the ordered enumeration of all incident vertices, halfedges, or faces around a given face or vertex.
 The example below demonstrates the use of iterators and circulators for computing the mean valence of a mesh.

 \snippet iterators.cpp iterators